National Hunt racing: History

-Organised steeplechasing in Britain began with annual events being staged cross country over a number of fields, hedges and brooks, the earliest most notable of these being the St Albans Steeplechase (first run in 1830).
+Organizing steeple chasing in Britain, began with annual events being staged cross country over a number of fields, hedges and brooks, the earliest most notable of these being the St Albans Steeplechase (first run in 1830).
 For some years, there was no regulation of steeplechasing.
-The sport gained a reputation as being a bastard relation of flat-racing and consequently fell into decline.

 A breakthrough came in the 1860s with the formation of the National Hunt Committee, and the running of the National Hunt Steeplechase.
 This steeplechase would form part of an annual race-meeting staged at a different track each year.
-The 'National Hunt Meeting' established itself in the racing calendar, in turn moving around such courses as Sandown, Newmarket, Derby, Liverpool, Hurst Park, Lincoln, Leicester and many others.
+The 'National Hunt Meeting' established itself in the racing calendar, in turn moving around such courses as Sandown, New market, Derby, Liverpool, Hurst Park, Lincoln, Leicester and many others.

 In 1904 and 1905, Cheltenham hosted the meeting, and although Warwick was awarded it for five years after that, it then returned to Cheltenham which became the permanent home of the fixture.
 Further prestigious races were added to the card during the 1920s, such as the Cheltenham Gold Cup and Champion Hurdle.

-As steeplechasing entered its modern era, the Cheltenham Festival became the pinnacle of the season, providing a series of championship races at which virtually all top horses would be targeted.
+As steeple chasing entered its modern era, the Cheltenham Festival became a major part of the season, providing a series of championship races.

-With the introduction of sponsorship (starting with the Whitbread Gold Cup in 1957), a whole host of other important races have been added to the National Hunt racing season, although many of these are geared towards generating betting turnover in the form of competitive handicaps that attract large numbers of runners.
+With the introduction of sponsorship (starting with the Whitbread Gold Cup in 1957), a whole host of other important races have been added to the National Hunt racing season.

-National Hunt racing today
+National Hunt racing in the 2000s

-Given the sport's origins, Irish-bred and trained horses remain a dominant force in national hunt racing today.
+Given the sport's origins, Irish-bred and trained horses remained a force in national hunt racing during the 2000s.
 In 2005 and 2006, Irish-trained horses captured the three main prizes at Cheltenham and won the Grand National.
-Best Mate who captured the Cheltenham Gold Cup three successive times between 2002–2004, was Irish-bred, but trained and owned in England.
+Best Mate who captured the Cheltenham Gold Cup three successive times between 2002 and 2004, was Irish-bred, but trained and owned in England.

-In recent years however French-bred horses have also come to the forefront with horses such as Master Minded becoming the highest rated horse in Britain after winning the Queen Mother Champion Chase.
+French-bred horses have also come to the forefront with horses such as Master Minded becoming the highest rated horse in Britain after winning the Queen Mother Champion Chase.
 Kauto Star who won the Gold Cup in 2007, 2009 and was second in 2008 is also French bred.